This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c \to \frac{c''}{M} \end{align} \]

-results as a diagnostic for the potential temperature
+one obtains, as a diagnostic for the potential temperature,

 \[ \begin{align} \theta = \exp\left(\frac{s - c}{c^{(p)}}\right) = \exp\left(\frac{\frac{\newtilde{s}}{\rho} - c}{c^{(p)}}\right) = \exp\left(-\frac{c}{c^{(p)}}\right)\exp\left(\frac{\newtilde{s}}{c^{(p)}\rho}\right).\tag{9.38}\label{eq:pot_temp_entropy_diagnostics} \end{align} \]